Rattlesnake Advisory

 - If bitten by any other type of snake, wash the wound with soap and water or an antiseptic and seek medical attention.

-- If you are unsure what kind of snake bit you, check the bite for two puncture marks (in rare cases one puncture mark) associated with intense, burning pain.
+- If you are unsure what kind of snake bit you, check the bite for two puncture marks (in rare cases, one puncture mark) associated with intense, burning pain.
 This is typical of a rattlesnake bite.
 Other snakebites may leave multiple teeth marks without associated burning pain.

 - You do not need to identify the specific type of rattlesnake to receive the correct antivenom.
-The Northern Pacific rattlesnake is the species found in East Bay Regional Parks.
+The northern Pacific rattlesnake is the species found in East Bay Regional Parks.